Home > Safari Clothes

 Safari style jackets were the 'in thing' to wear as casual attire in an effort to emulate the debonair looks of Clark Gable and Stewart Granger in these movies.

 Every item of clothing, even socks and towels, get ironed in a hunting camp because if the clothes are dried outside, which they mostly are, there is a risk of a botfly laying eggs in the damp clothing.
 The larva may then burrow into the skin of the person wearing the clothes and further grow into a big fat maggot.
 The heat of an iron kills any potential botfly eggs.
 Some camps in South Africa will use a tumble drier to dry the client's clothes which negates the botfly issue.
-However if you rinse out any clothes yourself like a swimsuit or underwear and leave them to dry outside, be aware of the botfly.
+However if you rinse out any clothes yourself like a swimsuit or underwear and leave them to dry outside, be very aware of the botfly.

 Also check whether your synthetic safari clothing, trousers especially, are liable to be noisy while walking.
 Light nylon fabric tends to make a gentle swish with each step.